- Home

 U.S. Veterinary Dietary Supplements Market Trends

-The Canada veterinary dietary supplements market is expected to grow at a significant CAGR during the forecast period.
-The market is developing due to demand for natural nutrition and veterinary-endorsed products.
+Veterinary dietary supplements market in Canada is expected to grow at a significant CAGR during the forecast period.
+The market is developing due to demand for natural nutrition, and veterinary-endorsed products.
 For instance, the launch of NutriFusion and Whole Dogg’s first Canadian veterinary nutritionist-formulated dog supplement in December 2024 exemplified innovation in whole-food-based, balanced canine nutrition.
 Increasing awareness of preventive pet health and local product availability further strengthens market competitiveness.

 Europe Veterinary Dietary Supplements Market Trends

 The UK veterinary dietary supplements market is expected to grow significantly over the forecast period.
-The country’s growth is influenced by the use of natural, clean-label, and sustainable ingredients, along with the expansion of e-commerce channels and subscription models.
-Protexin, in August 2025, launched its online hub and refreshed gut health range, highlighting the market’s digital transformation and scientific innovation.
+The country’s market growth is increasingly driven by rising consumer preference for natural, clean-label, and sustainably sourced ingredients, reflecting heightened awareness around transparency, safety, and environmental responsibility.
+Moreover, the rapid expansion of e-commerce platforms and subscription-based purchasing models is reshaping distribution dynamics, enabling brands to strengthen direct-to-consumer engagement, enhance convenience through auto-replenishment services, and deliver personalized product recommendations.
+For instance, Protexin in August 2025 launched its dedicated online hub along with a refreshed gut health product range, strengthening the market’s ongoing shift toward integrated digital strategies and research-driven product innovation.

 Asia Pacific Veterinary Dietary Supplements Market Trends

 The veterinary dietary supplements market in China is witnessing new growth opportunities due to sustainability initiatives, rising livestock health awareness, and demand for eco-friendly feed additives.
-China Modern Dairy’s collaboration with DSM-Firmenich in September 2024, to implement Bovaer, a methane-reducing cattle supplement, highlighted its advancements in climate-smart nutrition.
-Increasing investments in functional supplements and green agriculture are further strengthening China’s competitive position in animal nutrition innovation.
+China Modern Dairy’s collaboration with dsm-firmenich in September 2024, to implement Bovaer, a methane-reducing cattle supplement, highlighted its advancements in climate-smart nutrition.
+Increasing investments in functional supplements and green agriculture is further strengthening China’s competitive position in animal nutrition innovation.

 Latin America Veterinary Dietary Supplements Market Trends

-Brazil veterinary dietary supplements marketis gaining momentum, supported by the expansion of veterinary retail channels and the rising companion animal population.
-For instance, in September 2025, Fiocruz partnered with Omnilab for the launch of Gastroband, an herbal supplement for dogs and cats that highlighted advancements in gastrointestinal health solutions, strengthening market growth, and expanding product offerings for pets nationwide.
+Veterinary dietary supplements market in Brazil is gaining momentum, supported by expansion of veterinary retail channels and rising companion animal population.
+For instance, in September 2025, Fiocruz partnered with Omnilab for the launch of Gastroband, an herbal supplement for dogs and cats that highlighted advancements in gastrointestinal health solutions, strengthening market growth and expanding product offerings for pets nationwide.

 Middle East & Africa Veterinary Dietary Supplements Market Trends

-The Middle East & Africa (MEA) veterinary dietary supplement industry, comprising countries like South Africa, Saudi Arabia, Kuwait, and the UAE, is witnessing growth, primarily driven by the surge to rising pet adoption, increasing awareness of animal health, and expanding veterinary retail channels.
+The Middle East & Africa (MEA) veterinary dietary supplement market, comprising countries such as South Africa, Saudi Arabia, Kuwait, and the UAE, is primarily driven by the surge to rising pet adoption, increasing awareness of animal health, and expanding veterinary retail channels.
 Key players, including Royal Canin, Nutreco, and Virbac, have introduced advanced herbal, probiotic, and functional supplements.
 Market advancements included region-specific formulations and partnerships with veterinary nutritionists to enhance pet wellness and improve supplement efficacy.

-South Africa veterinary dietary supplements market held the largest revenue share of Middle East & Africa in 2024, fueled by increasing pet ownership, rising awareness of animal nutrition, and demand for natural and functional supplements.
+Veterinary dietary supplements market in South Africa held the largest revenue share in Middle East & Africa market, fueled increasing pet ownership, rising awareness of animal nutrition, and demand for natural and functional supplements.
 Key players are actively involved in launching innovative products such as probiotics, vitamins, and herbal formulations.
 Advancements included collaborations with veterinary nutritionists and tailored supplements for companion and farm animals, boosting market growth.

 Key Veterinary Dietary Supplements Company Insights